krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/monday-2/2.jpg "2")

-These spikes to the roof are _too-space exhausted_ situations in the **G1** algorithm, those are not _OutOfMemoryErrors_.
+These spikes to the roof are _too-space exhausted_ situations in the **G1** algorithm; those are not _OutOfMemoryErrors_.
 After each of those spikes, there was a
 **Full GC** phase that is a **failover** in that algorithm.